-St. Mary's School Offer a Variety of Club to our Students!
+St. Mary's School Offers a Variety of Clubs to our Students!

 National Jr. Beta Club

 The purpose of this organization is to encourage and support academic excellence within the student body of St. Mary Help of Christians Catholic School Junior High (6-8); to foster and develop leadership; to aid in character development using the Christian philosophy of this school as a guideline; to encourage the attitude and desire for individual achievement and to develop a willingness to offer service.
 Junior Beta Club membership is open to all students in Grades 6-8 who maintain for two consecutive marking periods at least a B (86-88) in each subject.
 The students must also exhibit characteristics of leadership and personal integrity.
 Students who have earned greater than three detentions are not eligible for induction in the Beta Club.
 Students who are suspended for any reason are not eligible for induction that school year.
 If already a Beta Club member, students become inactive for the remainder of the current school year.

 In order to maintain full membership status, an average of at least a B- (83) in each “academic subject,” is required.
 One C on a quarter report card will result in the student being placed on probationary member status.
 The student will then have one quarter to bring the C up to a B. If this is not achieved, or if one or more other subjects falls below 83, the student will lose membership status.
 The Junior Beta Club moderators are Mrs. Annmarie Gorensek and Mrs. Michelle Jordan.